Licensed attorneys face disciplinary action by the Nevada State Bar for:

 - disbarment

-Accused attorneys may have their own legal counsel represent them at disciplinary hearings.
+You may have your own legal counsel represent you at disciplinary hearings.
 The Nevada Supreme Court automatically reviews the case if the Board recommends a reprimand, suspension, or disbarment.

 In this article, our Las Vegas criminal defense attorneys discuss: